jdockerty/netbuddy/README.md

 Examples are shown below.

-This project was also conducted for utilising a CI server to perform tests on new commits on the remote master branch, the choice was made for Travis CI.

 ## Installation

+### With Go installed
-Executing the commands below will download the repo onto your machine, you can then move the pre-built binary into your bin folder for execution from the terminal.
+Executing the commands below will download the repo onto your machine, build the binary using Go, and then move the binary into your `bin` folder for direct execution from the command-line.

 ```
 git clone https://github.com/jdockerty/netbuddy.git
-cd netbuddy/
+go build
 sudo mv netbuddy /usr/local/bin
 ```